Bussykidd/se-assignment-2-introduction-to-software-engineering-Bussykidd/README NOTE.md

 Agile vs. Waterfall Models:

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?

+With their own methods, advantages, and best practices, the Agile and Waterfall models are two different approaches to software development. the following shows their key differencesand the scenarios in which each may be preffered:
+1. ROLES: waterfall assigns roles to project team members with specific duties and responsibilities defined for each team member whereas agile model empowers team members to collaborate on different aspects of the project over time, leading to a more self-organizing team structure.
+2. PLANNING: in waterfall, planning is a linear process that starts at the start of a project with all needs and goals clearly stated whereas agile planning is an ongoing process that is modified when new information or requirements become available over the course of the project.
+3. SCOPE: Despite well executed change requests, the waterfall technique typically discourages alterations to the project's scope.
+This is due to the fact that the process necessitates spending a significant amount of time initially trying to get the plan perfect, which may increase the cost of adjustments during the project.
+But with agile, the development team can swiftly react to changing needs, and the project is more flexible when it comes to scope adjustments.
+4. TIME FRAMES: The waterfall technique is intended for lengthy projects with set deadlines.
+With each phase depending on the previous, the project is finished in a linear fashion.
+Agile, on the other hand, lets teams produce value quickly through brief iterations, which enables them to modify plans as needed and complete tasks in less time.
+5. SPEED: Because all criteria must be approved before development can start, waterfall projects typically take longer.
+On the other side, because agile uses iterative development cycles, projects are typically completed faster than waterfall ones.
+6. FLEXIBILITY: Agile teams are encouraged to react to changes in the development process promptly and adaptably.
+Once the project's scope has been established, the waterfall is less adaptable and resistant to change.

+If your project requires frequent client feedback, has changing requirements, and emphasizes adaptability, think about using Agile.
+Select the waterfall method for projects that require an organized approach, have clearly stated requirements, and minimal customer engagement during development.

 Requirements Engineering:

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.

 Software Design Principles:

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?